Dracaena draco: Description

-Despite being a monocotyledon, it still has annual or growth rings.
+Despite being a monocotyledon, it has annual growth rings.
 There is considerable genetic variation within the Canary Island dragon trees.
 The form found on Gran Canaria is now treated as a separate species, Dracaena tamaranae, based on differences in flower structure.
-The form endemic to La Palma initially branches very low with numerous, nearly vertical branches arranged fastigiately.
+The form endemic to La Palma, initially branches very low with numerous, nearly vertical branches arranged fastigiately.
 There is a forest of such trees at Las Tricias, Garafia district, La Palma.